Overly aggressive spam filters

 For clarification, can you please be more specific what you mean by "going to spam"?
 Does this mean that, immediately on submission, the items are flagged by the system as Spam, and end up on this page https://bmccopenpedagogy.commons.gc.cuny.edu/wp-admin/edit-comments.php?comment_status=spam ?
 Or are they marked as pending, landing on this page https://bmccopenpedagogy.commons.gc.cuny.edu/wp-admin/edit-comments.php?comment_status=moderated?

-#10 Updated by Gina Cherry 12 months ago
+#10 Updated by Gina Cherry over 2 years ago

 The first.
 They end up on https://bmccopenpedagogy.commons.gc.cuny.edu/wp-admin/edit-comments.php?comment_status=spam.
 Which means that the admins are not even notified (as they would be if the comments were marked pending).
 I did not catch this for a few days and had to unspam quite a few comments today.
 The ones still marked as spam are duplicates of ones I already published.

-#13 Updated by Raymond Hoh 12 months ago
+#13 Updated by Raymond Hoh over 2 years ago

 - Status changed from New to Staged for Production Release